glenluersman/pizza-hunt/README.md

 ## <img id="about" src="https://github.com/teamjuli0/readme-badges/blob/main/themes/clean-dark/menu-categories/about.png?raw=true" style="height: 40px">

+Pizza Hunt is a class module designed to teach NoSQL.

 ## <img id="installing" src="https://github.com/teamjuli0/readme-badges/blob/main/themes/clean-dark/menu-categories/installing.png?raw=true" style="height: 40px">

+1. Clone repository
+2. Run `npm install`
+3. Run `npm start`
+4. Navigate to localhost:3001

 ## <img id="usage" src="https://github.com/teamjuli0/readme-badges/blob/main/themes/clean-dark/menu-categories/usage.png?raw=true" style="height: 40px">

+Once you are at the website you are presented with all the pizza recipes.
+You may choose to create a pizza or "see the discussion".
+To create a pizza click on "create a new pizza" and fill out the form.
+Clicking on "see the discussion" an you will be able to leave comments on the pizza and reply to comments.

 ## <img id="built_using" src="https://github.com/teamjuli0/readme-badges/blob/main/themes/clean-dark/menu-categories/built-using.png?raw=true" style="height: 40px">